ubco-cmps/data301_course/notes/setup/install_ds_stack_windows.md

 If you have trouble installing it, please let the instructor know.
 ```

-## Visual Studio Code

-The open-source text editor Visual Studio Code (VS Code) is both a powerful text editor and a full-blown Python IDE, which we will use for more complex analysis.
-You can download and install the Windows version of VS Code from the VS code website [https://code.visualstudio.com/download](https://code.visualstudio.com/download).
-Once the download is finished, double click it to open and follow the installation instructions.
-Make sure you are able to open VS Code by clicking on the application.

 ## Terminal (GitBash)

 Unfortunately, one of the major problems with using the Windows operating system is that the "Command Prompt" that comes with the operating system is severely deficient.